-A Millennial is a person that reached adulthood in the 2000s, whereas Gen Z are those born in 1995 or later – and they’re expected to account for 2.56 billion of the global population by 20201.
-Generation Z are the influencers of tomorrow - and as they come into their own, it’s really important that market researchers begin to understand their lifestyle, behaviours and shopping habits.
+A Millennial is a person that reached adulthood in the 2000s, whereas Gen Z are those born in 1995 or later – and they’re expected to account for 2.56 billion of the global population by 2020.

 Whilst both Millennial's and Gen Z are leading actors of the digital age, there are differences between the two – and it’s really important for market researchers to understand these differences in order to successfully target both audiences for qualitative MR. Read on to find out more…

-They’re less focused…
+1. They’re less focused…

 Generation Z live in a world of continuous updates.
 In fact, thanks to apps such as Snapchat, Vine and most recently Instagram Stories, they want information instantly which can be processed right away, hence their label as “The Snapchat Generation”.

 When it comes to planning market research projects with Generation Z, they will respond well to methods that have a variety of short, snappy tasks that keep them interested and let them be creative rather than lengthy questionnaires or face-to-face focus groups.

-...But they’re better at multitasking
+2. ...But they’re better at multitasking